nevadex/getjar/README.md

 ---

-Why did I make this?
-MCJarFinder was feeling limited and it was getting annoying having to figure out how to wget my way into downloading all the jars and which websites have adwalls so this is now a thing
+why did I make this? mcjarfinder was feeling limited and it was getting annoying having to figure out how to wget my way into downloading all the jars and which websites have adwalls so this is now a thing

 ---